eddiebrunson/100_Days_of_Code_log/README.md

 - [My FCC Code Portfolio](https://www.freecodecamp.com/eddiebrunson "eddiebrunson's code portfolio on FreeCodeCamp")

-**Thoughts:** I'm exciting to finally uderstand how Cloud Technologies improve the architecting and deployment of software.
+**Thoughts:** It's great to finally uderstand how Cloud Technologies improve the architecting and deployment of software.
 I always woundered how teams managed deployment now I see that there are tools like Docker.
 I'm enjoying reviewing my past work on FCC it's good to refresh my skills.

 ---